languagetool-org/languagetool/README.md

     ./build.sh languagetool-standalone package -DskipTests

-test the result in languagetool-standalone/target/
+Test the result in `languagetool-standalone/target/`.

     ./build.sh languagetool-wikipedia package -DskipTests

-test the result in languagetool-wikipedia/target
+Test the result in `languagetool-wikipedia/target`.

     ./build.sh languagetool-office-extension package -DskipTests

-test the result in languagetool-office-extension/target, rename the *zip to *oxt and to install it in LibreOffice/OpenOffice
+Test the result in `languagetool-office-extension/target`, rename the `*.zip` to `*.oxt` to install it in LibreOffice/OpenOffice.

-Now you can use the bleeding edge development copy of LanguageTool *.jar files, be aware that it can contain regressions or troublesome issues.
+Now you can use the bleeding edge development copy of LanguageTool `*.jar` files, be aware that it might contain regressions.